CloudAstro/MicroHack/01-build-your-modern-web-application/Challenges/00-Pre-Reqs.md

 1. Check out the code from the Git repository

+2. Create a React Web App

-2. Deploy a Resource Group and a Static Web App with Bicep
+3. Deploy a Resource Group and a Static Web App

-3. Deploy the React Web App to the Static Web App
+4. Deploy the React Web App to the Static Web App

-4. Deploy the React Web App to an App Service
+5. Deploy the React Web App to an App Service

-5. Create Docker image with React Web App, NGINX and docker compose
+6. Create Docker image with React Web App, NGINX and docker compose

-6. Push code in Docker Hub
+7. Push code in Docker Hub

-7. Deploy the React Web App as containerized installation to Azure
+8. Deploy the React Web App as containerized installation to Azure

-8. Look at monitoring festures in Azure for the publishing examples
+9. Look at monitoring festures in Azure for the publishing examples

 To achive these stepts a couple of requirements need to be fulfilled: